Dongwei Jiang

 More About Me

-With six years of industry and research experience in speech processing and self-supervised models, my focus is shifting to LLM.
-To that end, I’m currently studying at JHU as a master’s student, working with Professor Daniel Khashabi and Benjamin Van Drume.
-I’ve also worked with Professor Shay Cohen from Edinburgh and Greg Durrett from UTA.
+In my past life, I spent six years working in the industry on speech processing and speech foundation models.
+Recently, my focus has shifted to LLMs.
+To that end, I’m currently studying at JHU as a master’s student, working with Professor Daniel Khashabi and Benjamin Van Durme.
+I’ve also worked with Professor Shay Cohen from Edinburgh and Greg Durrett from UT Austin.

 Selected Publications